Concept and Need

-His approach and many at Google is exactly this.
-Stop asking students what they want to be or major in and start them with 'What problem do you want to solve?'
-Then help them find the pathway to getting the skills, training, classes and connections they need to do exactly that.
+His approach and many at Google is exactly this: Stop asking students what they want to be or major in and start asking 'What problem do you want to solve?'
+Then, help them find the pathway to getting the skills, training, classes and connections they need to do exactly that.

 By utilizing a 'mixed method' approach, students can tap into resources both locally and online to develop a broader pathway and explore more ways to get to the career they want to achieve through higher education or even before.

-Human connection is very important here as most students look at a very linear/direct approach to a career rather than examining the skills and knowledge needed to help them in their efforts in 'problem-solving'.
+Human connection is very important here as most students look at a very linear/direct approach to a career rather than examining the skills and knowledge needed to help them in their efforts in 'problem-solving' - identifying transferable skills.
 All learners, from pre-k to lifelong, normally need advisement or help in the protocol and access pathways and to knowing how to reach beyond the traditional to the innovative.

 A problem students often encounter when they have a very narrow focus is that when things go awry, they run into a wall such as not being admitted to a program or needing to repeat a class, they don’t have any wiggle room in career options.
+An example might be the large number of people who end up working in a field or job not directly related to their academic training.
 By starting with a broader approach to finding a ‘passion point’ students are more ready to adjust and know they can still be part of the team impacting a ‘solution’.

 This could be linked as well with Industry/Company-sponsored learning opportunities with students who are all working toward the same goals.